 Some of my fave Birmingham bloggers rated it highly when it first opened so my expectations were high but unfortunately not quite met which is always disappointing On arrival we were greeted warmly and taken to our table, given menus but then… we waited… and waited for over twenty minutes before someone came back to us.

-Finally our drinks order was taken, at which point we also ordered food, having had plenty time to decide what we wanted.
-The hostess clearly realised we’d had to wait a long time and that we weren't happy and I think she may have pushed the kitchen to get our order done quickly which in turn made us a feel a bit embarrassed when our dishes started coming out before the table next door who’d ordered before us.
+Finally our drinks order was taken, along with our food as we’d had plenty time to decide what we wanted.
+The hostess clearly realised we’d had to wait a long time and that we weren’t happy.
+I think she may have pushed the kitchen to get our order done quickly which made us a feel a bit embarrassed when our dishes started arriving before the next table’s who’d ordered before us.

-Some of the dishes were absolutely delicious.
+Some of the food was absolutely delicious.
 We loved the cheese and ham croquettes, they were creamy and really moreish.
 The prawns were delicious too, chargrilled and full of garlicky goodness.
 I love getting in there and pulling off the shells.
-The baby courgette with it’s flower stuffed was interesting and not something I’ve seen on a tapas menu before.
+The baby courgette with it’s flower stuffed was interesting and not something I’ve had before.
 I loved it and would definitely recommend it.

 The final two dishes weren’t quite as good.
 At £9.95 and on the specials, we found the suckling pig disappointing.
 A small square of quite bland meat with a soft fatty top and some grey, split broad beans left us wishing we’d ordered more of the croquettes.
 The tortilla was also dissapointing and quite dense although the fresh tomatoes accompanying it were tasty.

 The main hostess (and possible owner) was great but very busy.
-I think the root of the whole problem was that they did not have enough staff and so, we ended the night the same way we began - by waiting.
-We were given a dessert menu and would have ordered one if our waiter had returned, which he didn’t.
+The root of the problem was that there were not enough staff and we ended the night the way we began – by waiting.
+We were given a dessert menu and would have ordered if our waiter had returned.
 After around half an hour I went up to the bar to ask for the bill and paid it there.
-Then we left feeling really disappointed about the whole event.
+We left feeling really disappointed about the whole event.

-It’s not very often I write a bad review but I like to be honest and will always write from my own experience.
-I know other bloggers who've enjoyed their food there so I’m chalking this one up to a bad night.
+It’s not often I give a bad review but I like to be honest about my experience.
+I know bloggers who’ve enjoyed their food there so I’m chalking this one up to a bad night.